holidayextras/make-up/README.md

 1. Make sure this module exports an object.
 1. Create a function named `run` on the new integration object, this will take three arguments; an `options` object, a writable `stream` and `callback` function.
 1. The `run` function will output any detail to the user using the provided stream.
-1. The `run` function will run the given callback in the usual node manner with the first argument being set as an error object if needed.
+1. The `run` function will run the given callback in the usual node manner with the first argument being set as an error object and the second being the given writeable stream.
 1. Add the new integration to the `checkIntegrations` object in the `index.js` file.

 ### Testing eslint configs